 Designing homes to conserve energy and use it efficiently, from sources that cause least environmental harm.

 A typical New Zealand home consumes 10,500 kWh of energy per year.
+Approximately 7,200 kWh of that is electricity.

 All energy consumption has environmental impacts, ranging from the production of greenhouse gases in burning fossil fuels to direct effects on landscapes from dams and other sources of generation.